The local authority's legal duty to issue an EHCP

 Draft your grounds of appeal

-In the SEND35A, explain why the LA was wrong: assessment reports show significant unmet SEN, the EHCP threshold has been met, and provision needed cannot be secured through SEN support alone.
+In the SEND35A, explain why the local authority was wrong: assessment reports show significant unmet SEN, the EHCP threshold has been met, and provision needed cannot be secured through SEN support alone.
 Reference specific findings in the reports.

 - 6